MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-bitreg-directive.md

 # INF BitReg directive

-> [!NOTE]
+> [!CAUTION]
-> If you are building a universal or mobile driver package, this directive is not valid.
-See [Using a Universal INF File](using-a-universal-inf-file.md).
+> If you are building a universal or Windows Driver package, this directive is not valid.
+See [Using a Universal INF File](using-a-universal-inf-file.md) and [Getting Started with Windows Drivers](../develop/getting-started-with-windows-drivers.md).

 A **BitReg** directive references one or more INF-writer-defined sections used to set or clear bits within an existing [REG_BINARY](/windows/desktop/SysInfo/registry-value-types)-type value entry in the registry.
 However, this directive is rarely used in device/driver INF files.